derrickholleman/thinkful-stuff/Project-_Local_Library-_Qualified_Assignment-Derrick_Holleman-Solution/docs/function-instructions.md

 The `findBookById()` function in `public/src/books.js` has two parameters, in the following order:

-- An array of books.
+- An array of book objects.
-- An ID of a single book.
+- A string ID of a single book object.

 It returns the book object that has the matching ID.